qixwang/mc-docs.zh-cn/articles/azure-monitor/platform/alerts-metric-create-templates.md

             "allowedValues": [

                 "chinanorth",

-                "ChinaEast",
-                "ChinaSoutheast",
-                "ChinaCentral",
-                "ChinaCentral2",
+                "ChinaEast"

             ],
             "metadata": {
                 "description": "Azure region in which target resources to be monitored are in (without spaces).
-For example: EastUS"
+For example: ChinaEast"
             }
         },
         "targetResourceType": {